Updated: May 17. 2023, at 3:29 p.m.

 Anger comes from within and is a feeling that we all experience.
 We need anger to stand up for ourselves and others when something is wrong.
 An anger problem arises when we express our natural anger in ways that are harmful or unproductive in solving the dilemmas at hand.
 If you have problems with anger while drinking, you could be attempting to solve some issue that you feel unable to resolve, such as feeling inadequate, relationship problems, work problems, or other issues that feel out of your control.
 The important thing is to trace the steps back from your outburst and identify what sets you off.

 The best way to approach an anger problem is through the help of a support group or a clinically trained counselor at an alcohol rehab center.
-These kinds of groups will help you healthily express your feelings and provide you with stories and tools to help you deal with your anger.
-You can look online to find anger support groups in your area, or if you feel that your drinking is a problem as well, you can visit any Alcoholics Anonymous group nearby.
+These kinds of groups will help you express your feelings in a healthy way and provide you with tools to help you deal with your anger.
+You can look online to find anger support groups in your area, or if you feel that your drinking is a problem, as well, you can visit any Alcoholics Anonymous group nearby.

 If you or someone you know is struggling with substance abuse or searching for an inpatient addiction treatment facility, call us at 888-448-0302 to chat with a recovery specialist.
 We are available 24/7 to answer your questions and get you the information you need to make the best recovery decision for you.
-Your call is 100% confidential, and we are ready to help you get started whenever you decide that it’s the right time.
+Your call is 100% confidential, and we are ready to help you get started.

-The link between anger and alcoholism is complicated, but there several factors that play into why they are interrelated.
+The link between anger and alcoholism is complicated, but there are several factors that play into why they are interrelated.
 For one, alcohol can serve as an excuse for aggressive and angry behavior.
-Actions while drunk is usually more socially acceptable or passed off as merely drunk behavior.
-Alcohol also induces tunnel vision, which can make anger seem like the only appropriate response in a situation.
+Actions while drunk are usually more socially acceptable or passed off as merely drunk behavior.
+Alcohol also induces tunnel vision, which can make anger seem like the only appropriate response in a given situation.
 Alcohol also reduces inhibitions and makes you less afraid of the potential consequences of showing your anger, making the likelihood of an outburst greater.
-Lastly, alcohol also greatly impairs your decision making and judgment skills, which makes controlling your anger much more difficult.
+Lastly, alcohol also greatly impairs your decision-making and judgment skills, which makes controlling your anger much more difficult.

-Wake Forest University professor David Friedman has been researching drug abuse and addiction for 40 years.
+Wake Forest University School of Medicine professor David Friedman has been researching drug abuse and addiction for 40 years.
 His answer to the link between alcoholism and anger is simple: “You probably won’t be surprised, but there are simply some people who are more angry and hostile than others.
 It’s these folks who get the angriest when they drink.”
 Although this answer is simple and relatively straightforward, it has taken years of research to arrive at this statement definitively.
-The reason that some of us seem to undergo a Jekyll to Hyde-like transformation while drinking can be attributed to a mix of personality, social science, and neuroscience.
+The reason that some of us seem to undergo a Jekyll-to-Hyde-like transformation while drinking can be attributed to a mix of personality traits, social science, and neuroscience.
 It all comes down to our natural inclination towards anger and our brain’s way of dealing with the effects of alcohol.